ThompsonHarris/gardens/README.md

-# INDEED take home assessment
+# Mock CRUD Application
-This is an Indeed take home assessment.
+This is an Mock Crud Application.

 ## Running the project
 First clone this repo and run `npm i`.